thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 In order to access the service's target resources obliviously, the client needs to send encapsulated messages to the gateway resource using the gateway's key configuration (which can be retrieved using the method described in
-{{well-known-config}}).
+{{config-fetch}}).

-The presentation format of the "oblivious-gateway" parameter is a comma-separated list of one or more hostnames.
-The wire format consists of one or more hostnames, each prefixed by its length as a single octet, with these length-value pairs concatenated to form the SvcParamValue.
+The presentation format of the "oblivious-gateway" parameter is a comma-separated list of one or more gateway URIs.
+URIs MUST be encoded as escaped items if they include "," or "\", replacing these with "\," and "\\", respectively.

+The wire format consists of one or more URIs encoded in UTF-8 {{!RFC3629}}, each prefixed by its length as a single octet, with these length-value pairs concatenated to form the SvcParamValue.
 These pairs MUST exactly fill the SvcParamValue; otherwise, the SvcParamValue is malformed.

 The "oblivious-gateway" parameter can be included in the mandatory parameter list to ensure that clients that do not support oblivious access